Get your copy of the ultimate guide to lead generation through telecalling (scripts included)

 Now, what is the key to being successful at it?

-Here are ten tips an executive needs to follow to be successful at telesales:
+Here are ten tips a telesales executive needs to follow to be successful at telesales:

 Good data is key for any marketing or business campaign as it’s the starting point of every process.